Avoid a major meltdown by knowing the essential steps to take when a flight plan veers off course

 If your flight is canceled by an airline for any reason and no suitable alternative is offered, you are entitled to a full reimbursement for your ticket as long as you refuse any voucher, rebooking or other forms of compensation.

-There is one narrow exception, as of early December 2025: If the airline changes the flight number but still operates it without a significant change or delay, the DOT has paused, for now, enforcement of refund entitlement.
-That means a refund might not be guaranteed.
+There is one narrow exception: If the airline changes the flight number but still operates the flight without a significant change or delay, a refund is not guaranteed—the DOT has paused enforcement of refunds under this specific circumstance until June 2026.
 On the surface, the rule doesn’t really affect passengers, though by the strict letter of the law, the flight was technically canceled.

 Can you get a refund related to services purchased and checked baggage?